-Anita, AB1QB has worked 13 all-time new DXCC’s and I’ve worked 5 all time new DXCC’s since the beginning of 2015.
-Anita has broken the 250 DXCC barrier and I’m just 2 away from breaking 300.
-There have also been quite a few new IOTA’s for us.
-Anita has added 11 IOTA’s this year and I’ve added 14.
-We also added more than 85 DXCC Band-Points each towards our DXCC Challenge Award totals.
+Anita, AB1QB has worked 13 all-time new DXCC’s and I’ve worked 5 all-time new DXCCs since the beginning of 2015.
+Anita has broken the 250 DXCC barrier, and I’m just 2 away from breaking 300.
+There have also been quite a few new IOTAs for us.
+Anita has added 11 IOTAs this year, and I’ve added 14.
+We also added more than 85 DXCC Band-Points each toward our DXCC Challenge Award totals.
 I have set a goal to work at least one new DXCC Challenge Band-Point each day in 2015 in hopes of getting to the 2,000 DXCC Band-Point level before the end of the year (I am currently at 1,785 worked).

 Shack Board – Upcoming Operations and Contests

 We use a number of different sources to find out about these operations.
-Our favorite ones are The Weekly DX, the DX-World.net (the source of the graphic above) and DX Publishing’s QRZ DX.
-These are all excellent sources for finding out about upcoming DXpeditions, small DX operations and IOTA activations.
-Working DX contests such as CQ WW DX, the ARRL DX Contests and CQ WW WPX are also excellent ways to work new DXCC’s and new Band-Points.
-We have a whiteboard in our shack where we record upcoming operations that we need as well as contests that we want to participate in.
+Our favorite ones are The Weekly DX, DX-World.net (the source of the graphic above), and DX Publishing’s QRZ DX.
+These are all excellent sources for finding out about upcoming DXpeditions, small DX operations, and IOTA activations.
+Working DX contests such as CQ WW DX, the ARRL DX Contests, and CQ WW WPX are also excellent ways to work new DXCCs and new Band-Points.
+We have a whiteboard in our shack where we record upcoming operations that we need and contests that we want to participate in.
 This helps us keep track of what is coming up that we need.

-We also use the SpotCollector component of the DXLab Suite to help us identify new DXCC’s, Band-Points, IOTA’s and WAZ Band-Zones that we need in real-time when they come on.
-We have also used SpotCollector to alert us when stations that we need for the Yearly CQ DX Marathon are on the air.
+We also use the SpotCollector component of the DXLab Suite to help us identify new DXCCs, Band-Points, IOTAs, and WAZ Band-Zones that we need in real time when they come on.
+We have also used SpotCollector to alert us when stations we need for the Yearly CQ DX Marathon are on the air.

 Spot Sources Configuration In SpotCollector

-We have configured SpotCollector (the spotting component of DXLab) to aggregate spots from a variety of sources.
-Our logs are kept in DXLab and we program the SpotCollector to filter all of the incoming cluster spots and CW/RTTY Skimmer data to tell us about high-priority stations that we want to work when they are on the air.
-The key to this approach is careful filtering of incoming cluster and skimmer spots to only display and forward the most important opportunities.
+We have configured SpotCollector (the spotting component of DXLab) to aggregate spots from various sources.
+Our logs are kept in DXLab, and we program the SpotCollector to filter all incoming cluster spots and CW/RTTY Skimmer data to tell us about high-priority stations we want to work with when they are on the air.
+The key to this approach is carefully filtering incoming cluster and skimmer spots to only display and forward the most important opportunities.

-We hope our readers who are interested in working DX and IOTA’s will be able to find some time to work so of the operations that are on the air right now.
+We hope our readers interested in working DX and IOTAs will be able to find some time to work so of the operations on the air right now.
 This time period is certainly one that has a lot of potential to put “new ones” in the log.
-If you use the DXLab Suite, you might try some to use some of the more advanced features of SpotCollector to help you to better find stations that you want to work when they are on.
+If you use the DXLab Suite, you might try some of the more advanced features of SpotCollector to help you better find stations that you want to work when they are on.

 microHAM Station Master Deluxe Antenna Controller